harshpsi9194/Frequenlty-used-snippets/README.md

-# Frequnlty-used-algos
+# Frequently used codes
-This repo contains codes to frequently used algorithms in competative programming.
+This repo contains codes to frequently used algorithms and code blocks,used extensively in competative programming.